Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 I fixed this by adding the missing symbol.

-### Other Bugs and Logic issues.
+### Other Errors and Logic issues.

 * Due to poor planning I discovered a logic error where upon I realised that pupil or parent users may be able to use issued teacher ID numbers to authorise created teacher accounts and view the records of other pupils.
 This was addressed by requiring teacher users must also provide the pupil ID number in order to view a passport.
-I think this is a sufficient fix for this MVP version of MyPSE.ie but I will find a more elegat solution to teacher user access in forthcoming releases.
+I think this is a sufficient fix for this MVP version of MyPSE.ie but I will find a more elegant solution to teacher user access in forthcoming releases.

 * I realised that by typing the address of the pupil passport form page into the url, any registered user could add multiple passports by simply creating generic pupil ID numbers.
 I added multiple conditional statements to form templates to prevent non-authorised users from submitting passports and records to the database.
 I aslo added custom JavaScript code to prevent users from using a valid ID to gain access to the form page and then change their pupil ID before submission.